christianalfoni/reactx/docs/03_creating_state.md

 ## Effects/Reactions

-The promise of the the effect/reaction is to execute code when a state change occurs.
+The promise of an effect/reaction is to execute code when a state change occurs.
 Even though this is an appealing concept it has a really bad side effect, indirection.

 ```ts
 const state = {